SahanaGaneshvel/LLM-Powered-Insurance-Policy-Query-System/VERCEL_DEPLOYMENT.md

 1. **Click "Deploy"**
    - Vercel will automatically build and deploy your app
-   - This may take 2-5 minutes for the first deployment
+   - This should take 2-3 minutes (much faster than before!)

 2. **Wait for Build**
    - Monitor the build logs
-   - The first build might take longer due to ML model downloads
+   - Should complete successfully without dependency issues

 ## 🎯 After Deployment